 Libyan officials: Airstrike kills 7 workers in Tripoli

-Libyan health authorities say an airstrike has slammed into a biscuit factory in the capital, Tripoli, killing at least seven workers including five foreign nationals and two Libyans.
-Tripoli has been the scene of fighting since April between the self-styled Libyan National Army and an array of militias loosely allied with the UN-supported but weak government which holds the capital.
+Cairo, Nov 18 (AP) An airstrike slammed into a biscuit factory in the capital, Tripoli, on Monday killing at least seven workers including five foreign nationals and two Libyans, health authorities said.
+Tripoli has been the scene of fighting since April between the self-styled Libyan National Army, led by Gen. Khalifa Hifter, and an array of militias loosely allied with the UN-supported but weak government which holds the capital.

+The airstrike also wounded at least 15 foreign workers, mostly from Niger and Bangladesh, who were taken to nearby hospitals for urgent treatment.
+Footage shared online showed wounded people with bandages and blood on their legs on stretchers before being taken by ambulances to hospitals.

-Fighting has stalled in recent weeks, with both sides dug in and shelling one another along Tripoli's southern reaches.
-The fighting has killed hundreds and displaced thousands of people.
+Fighting for Tripoli has stalled in recent months, with both sides dug in and shelling one another along the city's southern reaches.
+The months of combat have killed hundreds of people and displaced thousands.
+The fighting threatens to plunge Libya into another bout of violence on the scale of the 2011 conflict that ousted and killed longtime dictator Moammar Gadhafi.

+Libya has been divided into rival governments, with Tripoli controlling parts of the country's west, and a rival government in the east aligned with Hifter's force.
+Each side is backed by an array of militias and armed groups fighting over resources and territory.
+(AP) IND

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)